Johann Breyer

 In a series of rulings, federal district courts and the United States Court of Appeals for the Third Circuit overall held that Breyer should have been born a U.S. citizen, and that while he had volunteered for SS activity in support of a totalitarian regime and its actions while age 17, there was insufficient evidence of the voluntariness of his activities after reaching age 18 to result in renunciation of that citizenship.

 In 2013, Germany issued an arrest warrant accusing him of aiding in killing 216,000 Jews as a guard at Auschwitz.
 He was arrested at his home in Philadelphia on June 17, 2014, age 89, and held without bail pending an extradition hearing.
-His health rapidly deteriorated while in custody and he died on July 22 prior to his hearing.
+His health rapidly deteriorated while in custody, and he died on July 22, prior to his hearing.

 Background

 Breyer was born in 1925 in the ethnic German farming village of Neuwalldorf, Czechoslovakia (now Nová Lesná, Slovakia), to farmer Johann Breyer and his wife Katrina.
-Katrina Breyer was purported to have born in 1895 in Manayunk, Philadelphia and to have moved with her family to Neuwalldorf while a teenager.
+Katrina Breyer was purported to have been born in 1895 in Manayunk, Philadelphia and to have moved with her family to Neuwalldorf while a teenager.
 (While there was no official record of her birth there and there was conflicting secondary evidence as to the place of her birth, a district court eventually ruled her to have been born in the United States.
 This issue of her birth in the U.S., and the failure of the Department of Justice to timely investigate and raise the issue of whether it was later lost or automatically renounced before giving birth to Johann Breyer would play a pivotal role in the efforts to deport him.)
 Johann Breyer attended German school and worked on his parents’ farm.

 In 1942, at age 17, Breyer volunteered to enlist in the Waffen SS, and was then placed with the SS's Death's Head Battalion (the SS-Totenkopfverbände), composed of volunteers from the overall SS.
 He was assigned as a guard at Buchenwald and Auschwitz.
 He acknowledged serving as an armed guard and escorting prisoners to their work sites and denied any personal role in or witnessing of any atrocities.
 Soviet troops began to approach Auschwitz in January 1945; Breyer was on home leave at the time and was re-routed to a forward fighting unit until taken prisoner by the Soviet Army in May 1945.